-This learning is broken down into age ranges, for example, '30-50 months'.
-The children move through at their pace and with all of their learning focused on their next steps and moving them forward.
+This learning is broken down into age and stage categories for example 3-4 Year olds and Reception aged children.
+The children move through at their own pace and with all of their learning focused on their next steps and moving them forward.
 The different areas of learning lead to a set of Early Learning Goals, which are a series of expectations for achievement by most children by the end of the Reception year.